 High School students typically gain the privilege of driving at the age of 16.
 It is a family decision when your child drives.
-Once a HS student is legally eligible to drive, they will park in the designated student parking lot between the LLP building and the south side of the Church.
+Once a HS student is legally eligible to drive, they will park in the designated student parking lot which is the small North parking lot in front of the Family Activity Center (FAC).
 Students may obtain a driving form from the High School Dean.
 A driving form needs to be completed by student and parent and returned to the High School Dean to be kept on file.
 A Golden Lion decal will be given to the student and needs to be placed on the back of their vehicle (either on the windshield or the bumper area).

 Students are expected to obey all traffic laws and drive respectfully.
-If an incident or accident occurs on school grounds, please report it to the High School Dean immediately.
+If an incident or accident occurs on school grounds with student vehicles, students are asked to report the incident to the High School Dean or other Administrator immediately.